10 Natural Earache Relief Methods That Really Work

 boy with cotton ball on ear for earache

+We have tried many of the above remedies with varying amounts of relief.
 To my recollection, we have never had to use antibiotics once for an ear infection or earache for our kids.
-Natural methods have always worked for us–thankfully!
+Natural methods have worked well for us, thankfully!

 More Natural Health Topics: